Athena .NET

 You can download the files that accompany this talk.

 Speech Synthesis And Speech Recognition, September 6th, 2002, Ede, Holland.
-(SDGN meeting)
+(SDN meeting)

 This talk looks at how to add speech synthesis and speech recognition capabilites to Delphi applications using the Microsoft Speech API.